 There is also a concern regarding the opportunity for these petitions to be abused or “weaponized” by former partners or family members.
-Some states, like Rhode Island, have created penalties for providing false evidence.
-In addition, the subject of the order is presumed to be guilty and forced to go to court to prove his or her innocence.
+Some states have created penalties for providing false evidence.
+Additionally, the subject of the order is presumed to be guilty and forced to go to court to prove his or her innocence.

 - New Jersey

 - New Mexico

 - New York